max-carroll/ioc-ts-max/EVALUATION.md

 # The steps you take to make the library great to use

-There wasn't much time so I used a tool to generate a boiler plate typescript app which would give me various features already setup such as
+There wasn't much time so I used a `typescript-starter` to generate a boiler plate typescript app which would give me various features already setup such as

 - ES Lint